Taco Mac and Cheese (Mexican Mac and Cheese)

 While I made a few attempts at testing this hamburger mac and cheese as a one pan meal, I ultimately wasn’t happy with the texture of the noodles or the meat that way.

 So, in an effort to bring you the best taste and texture, this mac and cheese with ground beef recipe was developed for one skillet + one pot (just like my pesto pasta with veggies and chicken).

 You’ll use the pot to cook the elbow macaroni noodles according to their package instructions.
 Easy peasy.

 While that’s happening, you’ll be cooking ground beef and onion in a skillet, just like you would for classic (American style) tacos.

-When the meat is finished, you’ll set it aside, and then use the same skillet to make a bechamel sauce (which is just a fancy term for flour + butter + milk) for this Mexican mac and cheese.
+When the meat is finished, you’ll set it aside, and then use the same skillet to make a bechamel sauce (which is just a fancy term for flour + butter + milk) for this Mexican mac and cheese with ground beef.

 Then, you’re going to combine everything!
 Add the pasta that you’ve cooked and drained, and the beef that was set aside.
 You’ll also be stirring in taco seasoning, canned diced tomatoes, canned green chiles and Cheddar cheese.